jarvisvol/new_api_structure/README.md

-I am build a andriod app using react native
+I am building a andriod app using react native

-which gives the direction to your source to destination
+which gives the direction to your source to destination basically the route

 you can start the project using npm start